undefinedlabs/opentelemetry-swift/README.md

 Current code is an adaptation of the Java OpenTelemetry client (0.2.1), some Swift style still missing.

-Currently most of Tracing and Distributed Context implemented, missing all Metrics and exporters.
+Currently most of Tracing and Correlation Context implemented, missing all Metrics and exporters.
 Also missing OpenTracing shims.

 ## Examples